 Metal roofs come with many advantages such as energy efficiency, curb appeal, and environmental friendliness.
 Perhaps the most significant benefit is that they are naturally very resistant to hail.
 Most metal roofs come with a class 4 rating.

 How Much Extra Can You Expect To Pay?

-Prices vary depending on the specific type of impact resistant roofing.
+Prices vary depending on the specific type of impact-resistant roofing.
 Labor costs should remain fixed whether you’re installing traditional roofing or impact-resistant roofing.
-This includes stripping the old roof down to the deck, inspecting and fortifying the deck, installing the new roof, and hauling debris away.
+This includes stripping the old roof down to the deck, inspecting and fortifying the deck, installing the new roof, and hauling the debris away.

 Is Impact Resistant Roofing Worth The Cost?

 No roof is hail proof.
-But impact resistant roofs do a much better job protecting your home than a class 1 or 2 roof featured on most homes.
+But impact-resistant roofs do a much better job protecting your home than a class 1 or 2 roofs featured on most homes.
 If you live in a heavy weather region of the country where your roof takes an awful lot of impact abuse, then you may want to consider installing one.

 But, a word of caution here.
 Look for loopholes.
 Some insurance companies will not cover cosmetic damage to the roof.
 This is particularly important to know for anyone choosing a metal roof option.
 Dings and dents may not be of concern to an insurance provider.

 Depending on how much more you pay for an impact-resistant roof, you should be able to make up the difference in cost within a few years if your insurance company has given you a discounted premium.
 Also, the installation of an impact-resistant roof will up the value of your home, which helps you recover some of those expenses when the time comes to sell.